 , St. Marys

 This 4-mile loop on the club's only tidal river travels through salt marsh and past sandbars.
 Look for dolphins, river otters, birds and perhaps even a manatee.
 Please be advised of the difficulty of these trails due to the tide.
 Be sure you paddle with the tide and not against it.
 Kayaks are available for rent.

 George L. Smith

 , Twin City

 Paddle 3 miles to Highway 80 (a 6-mile round trip).
 There is a slight current, and wind conditions may affect your speed.
 The lake narrows toward the bridge.
 To stay on the trail, follow reflectors on the trees.
-Pedal boat, canoe and kayak rentals available.
+Pedal boat, canoe, stand-up paddleboard and kayak rentals available.